cs573-22s/a1-ghd3/README.md

 # Assignment details
 For assignment 1, I went through a couple of iterations when trying to decide how to incorporate lines, rectangles, circles, and paths while also maintaining a technical or design achievement.
 To start, I had just worked on creating rectangles and circles of various sizes, colors, and events before my cat, as usual, decided to sit in front of my monitor and prevent me from continuing.
 I decided to use her for inspiration for the technical and design achievements, but I also wanted to make it look like I only did the very basic requirement of the assignment.
 Therefore, the user initially sees a large square which can be clicked to remove.
 Then a large circle appears, also clickable to remove.
 And finally, the user sees an orange cat with circles and rectangles used to make the eyes, paths used to make the face, nose, and mouth, and lines used to make the mouth and whiskers.
 The eyes, face, mouth, and nose are of various colors (orange, green, black, red, and pink).
 (Notably, my cat is very fluffy and black, therefore this is a rather inaccurate portrayal of her).
 The screenshots below are for each of the three steps for reaching the cat (rectangle, circle, cat).
-Here is the link for the github pages:
+[Link](https://allyziemage.github.io/01-ghd3/assignment1.html)

 ![Rectangle](link "clickable rectangle")
 ![Circle](link "clickable circle")